joshgerdes/jekyll-uno/_posts/2021-07-01-how-to-setup-fslogix-profiles-for-azure-virtual-desktop-copy.md

 ### Configure RDP Shortpath

 RDP Shortpath is a feature of Azure Virtual Desktop that establishes a direct UDP-based transport between Remote Desktop Client and Session host.
 RDP uses this transport to deliver Remote Desktop and RemoteApp while offering better reliability and consistent latency.
 RDP Shortpath establishes the direct connectivity between Remote Desktop client and Session Host.
 Direct connectivity reduces the dependency on the Azure Virtual Desktop gateways, improves the connection's reliability, and increases the bandwidth available for each user session.
-You can read more about it here: [Azure Virtual Desktop RDP Shortpath](https://docs.microsoft.com/en-us/azure/virtual-desktop/shortpath "Azure Virtual Desktop RDP Shortpath").
+You can read more about it here: [Azure Virtual Desktop RDP Shortpath](https://docs.microsoft.com/en-us/azure/virtual-desktop/shortpath "Azure Virtual Desktop RDP Shortpath"){:target="_blank"}.

  1. On a server with the Group Policy Management Console is installed for managing your Azure Virtual Desktop farm, **open** the **Group Policy Management Console**.
  2. **Expand** your **domain** and **Group Policy Objects**.